 Alternative 1 would not restrict participation in the catch share program (Table 4-1).
+All golden crab permitted fishermen would be eligible to participate in the catch share program, regardless of their previous participation in the fishery.
 Alternatives 2-4 would restrict initial participation in the program to individuals who already have some experience in the golden crab fishery.
-Generally, the amount of effort applied to the fishery would decrease as participation is limited to fewer, more efficient individuals.
-This would result in less gear and time used in pursuing golden crab and, consequently, less adverse impacts in the form of habitat interactions, regulatory discards, and bycatch of nontarget species.
+Under Preferred Alternative 4 all golden crab permitted fishermen would meet the eligibility criteria to participate in a catch share program.
+Therefore, the effects of Alternative 1 (No Action) and Preferred Alternative 4 would be the same, Generally, the amount of effort applied to the fishery would decrease as participation is limited to fewer, more efficient individuals.
+This would result in less gear and time used in pursuing golden crab and, consequently, less adverse impacts in the form of habitat interactions, regulatory discards, and bycatch of non-target species.